Collecting 101: Your Art Fair Checklist

 Future value.
 Keep track of the artist whose work you now own, and consider cataloging, archiving and insuring your work.
 Most importantly, enjoy the work you now have in your collection!

-PHOTOFAIRS Hong Kong will take place 26-30 March 2025 (VIP Preview March 26) at the Central Harbourfront.
-Stay up to date on the best of contemporary photography by signing up to our newsletter.
+PHOTOFAIRS Hong Kong will take place 26-30 March 2025 (VIP Preview March 25) at the Central Harbourfront.

 The Fair’s Advisory Committee Includes